-Your child is an adolescent.
+Your child is a teenager.
 You do not accompany him to parties and do not pick him up from school anymore.
 But there has already been a situation when your teen is visibly drunk after an event.
 What is the best way to handle this situation?

 It is because of this that parents need to know how to talk to their children about alcohol.
 Prohibition can only achieve protest.
 Negotiations and understanding are required, as well as sufficient action.